Effect of the Large Magellanic Cloud on the kinematics of Milky Way satellites and virial mass estimate: Summary and conclusions

 We presented a study illustrating the effects of the passage of LMC-mass satellites on the distance and velocity distributions of satellites in the Milky Way-sized halos.
 We also considered the effect of such passages on their mass estimates.
 Our results and conclusions are as follows.

 \begin{itemize} \item[1.]
-In agreement with results of \citet{Erkal.etal.2020}, we find that the effect of the passage of an LMC-like satellite on the velocity distribution is substantial and this effect can bias mass estimates based on velocities.
-We show that during the pericentric passage, the velocity distribution develops a high-$v$ tail due to the reflex motion of the inner part of the halo, while the satellite spatial distribution becomes more centrally concentrated. \item[2.]
+In agreement with results of \citet{Erkal.etal.2020} and \citet{Deason.etal.2021}, we find that the effect of the passage of an LMC-like satellite on the velocity distribution is substantial and this effect can bias mass estimates based on velocities.
+We show that during the pericentric passage, the velocity distribution develops a high-$v$ tail due to the motions induced by LMC, while the satellite spatial distribution becomes more centrally concentrated. \item[2.]
 We show that correcting for the effect of the LMC on the 3D velocity distribution of satellites when using this distribution to estimate halo mass favors halo masses in the range $1-1.3\times 10^{12}\,\Msun$.
 However, we also show that the velocity distribution is a rather low accuracy estimator of halo mass as velocity distributions in halos of masses as low as $M_{\rm 200c}=8\times 10^{11}\, \Msun$ and as high as $1.5\times 10^{12}\,\Msun$ are still statistically consistent with the velocity distribution of the MW satellites. \item[3.]
 We considered the distribution of specific angular momenta $j$ as an estimator of mass and confirmed that the $j$ distribution is not sensitive to the passage of LMC-mass satellites.
 At the same time, we find that the $j$ distribution is a weak function of host halo mass and is therefore a relatively poor mass indicator.

 \item[4.]
 We present a new halo mass estimate that is proportional to the variance of 3D velocities taken with the sign of the radial velocity of each satellite and the median halocentric distance of the satellites (eq. \ref{eq:m200est}).
 The velocity variance is a measure of the width of the velocity distribution shown in Figure \ref{fig:vd_lmc_effect}.
 The estimator has only $8\%$ scatter around the mean $M_{\rm 200c,est}-M_{\rm 200c}$ relation.